Pomarancha12/Pomarancha12/README.md

 I've finished QA/QC courses and now I'm looking for job opportunities.
 I’m interested in professional growing and want to become an expert in QA.
 _________________________________________________

-I'm a begginer in IT but I have a good professional background behind me.
+I'm a beginner in IT but I have a good professional background behind me.
 Almost 6 years in marketing gave me:

 ✅ Strong analitical skills.
 My favourite part of work was to analise audience, competitors and market in the whole.

 ✅ Project management skills.
-Working in collaboration with Marketing Agencies or different companies like a freelancer I was responsibile for product realese.
+Working in collaboration with Marketing Agencies or different companies like a freelancer I was responsible for product release.
 One of the example of my work is https://gresco.com.ua/.
 In this project I:
 - analysed audience, competitors and market;
 - created content and made a mockup of the future web-site;
 - created requirements for designer and developer;